ZacMilano/link-shortener/README.md

 cd web-ui && yarn start
 ```

 Then, go to your favorite web browser, or Google Chrome if it's not your favorite web browser, and go to [http://localhost:3000](http://localhost:3000).
-This should happen automatically with the second command, but if not, go ahead and do it now.

 <br />